On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

-Our learning problem can be seen as a surrogate for a ground-truth Bayesian inverse problem over functions in the underlying manifold $\M$ \cite{AS10}, \cite{DS15}, \cite{dashti2011uncertainty}, \cite{trillos2016bayesian}.
+Our learning problem can be seen as approximating a ground-truth Bayesian inverse problem over functions on the underlying manifold $\M$ \citep{DS15,trillos2016bayesian,harlim2019kernel}.
 Traditional problem formulations and sampling algorithms require repeated evaluation of the likelihood, often making naive implementations impractical.
-For this reason, there has been recent interest in reduced order models \cite{sacks1989design}, \cite{kennedy2001bayesian}, \cite{arridge2006approximation}, \cite{cui2015data}, and in defining surrogate likelihoods in terms of Gaussian processes \cite{rasmussen2006gaussian}, \cite{stein2012interpolation}, \cite{stuart2017posterior}, or polynomial chaos expansions \cite{xiu2010numerical}, \cite{marzouk2007stochastic}.
-Pseudo-marginal \cite{beaumont2003estimation}, \cite{andrieu2009pseudo} and approximate Bayesian computation methods \cite{beaumont2002approximate} have become popular in intractable problems where evaluation of the likelihood is not possible.
-Bounds in Kullback-Leibler \cite{marzouk2009stochastic} and Hellinger metric \cite{stuart2017posterior} between surrogate and ground-truth posteriors have been established.
-There are two distinctive features of the graph-based models employed here.
-First, they involve surrogates for both the prior and the likelihood; and second, the surrogate and ground-truth posteriors live in different spaces: the former is a measure over functions on a point cloud, while the latter is a measure over functions on the continuum.
-The paper \cite{garcia-sanz2017continuum} studied the continuum limits of surrogate posteriors to the ground-truth continuum posterior.
-This was achieved by using a suitable topology inspired by the analysis of functionals over functions in point clouds arising in machine learning \cite{trillos} \cite{trillos2014canadian}, \cite{trillosACHA}, \cite{slepvcev2017analysis}.
+For this reason, there has been recent interest in reduced order models \citep{sacks1989design,kennedy2001bayesian,arridge2006approximation,cui2015data}, and in defining surrogate likelihoods in terms of Gaussian processes \citep{rasmussen2006gaussian,stein2012interpolation,stuart2017posterior}, or polynomial chaos expansions \citep{xiu2010numerical,marzouk2007stochastic}.
+Pseudo-marginal \citep{beaumont2003estimation} and approximate Bayesian computation methods \citep{beaumont2002approximate} have become popular in intractable problems where evaluation of the likelihood is not possible.
+There are two distinctive aspects of the graph-based models employed here.
+First, they approximate both the prior and the likelihood; and second, the approximate and ground-truth posteriors live in different spaces: the former is a measure over functions on a point cloud, while the latter is a measure over functions on the continuum.
+The paper \cite{garcia-sanz2017continuum} studied the continuum limits of graph-posteriors to the ground-truth continuum posterior.
+This was achieved by using a new topology inspired by the analysis of functionals over functions in point clouds arising in machine learning \citep{trillos,trillos2014canadian,trillosACHA,slepvcev2017analysis}.

+In this paper, we rigorously make a connection between the graph Bayesian model and the continuum one, by proving that in the large number of unlabeled data limit, the extended graph posterior converges towards the posterior of the continuum Bayesian model.